Asif-Iqbal-Bhatti/Script-to-extract-various-properties-from-VASP-OUTCAR-file/README.md

 # Python3 Script to convert Cell Matrix to Cell parameter
-**_Convert VASP5 POSCAR Lattice Matrix to Lattice parameter_**
+**_Convert VASP5 POSCAR Lattice Matrix to Lattice parameter and other properties_**

-If you have performed a number of calculations and you want to obtain the lattice parameters and volume from each directory then run this script in a folder and it will loop over all the directory and find POSCAR files and outut the lattice parameters and volume, moreover it also scans the CONTCAR files and compute the volume and lattice parameters, and on the screen it gives the volume difference upon structure minimization.
+If you have performed a number of calculations and you want to obtain the lattice parameters and volume from each directory then run this script in a directory and it will loop over all the directory and find POSCAR files and output the lattice parameters and volume, moreover it also scans the CONTCAR files and compute the volume and lattice parameters, and on the screen it prints the volume difference upon structure minimization.
-For Elastic constants this gives an estimation how much the cell has deformed and gives us the indication whether we need to increase ENCUT or KPOINTS to minimize the Pulay stress as indicated on VASP website.
+For Elastic constants this gives an indication how much the cell has deformed and gives us the indication whether we need to increase ENCUT or KPOINTS to minimize the Pulay stress as indicated on VASP manual.

 For VASP structural minimization these tag should be used: IBRION = 2; ISIF = 3; EDIFF= 10**-8

 ```
 ~/dir/ -->